Website icon Xpert.Digital

 • IMF: International Monetary Fund (July): 0.2%

-• ifo: Institute for Economic Research University of Munich (June): 0.4%
+• ifo Institute for Economic Research, University of Munich (June): 0.4%

-• Economic Advisory Council (May): 0.2%
+• German Council of Economic Experts (May): 0.2%

 • High inflation and energy prices